Skip to content

 # => No context from previous TypeScript work

-Why It Matters: Fresh context prevents AI from applying patterns from previous conversation to new unrelated task.
-When working on multiple projects, separate sessions maintain task isolation.
-However, exiting loses conversation history - balance between context cleanup and history preservation based on task continuity needs.
+Why It Matters: Fresh context prevents AI from applying patterns from one conversation to an unrelated new task, which causes confusing recommendations.
+When working across multiple projects, separate sessions maintain clean task isolation.
+However, exiting loses conversation history permanently - weigh context cleanup against history preservation based on project continuity needs.
+For distinct projects, always start fresh; for continuing work on the same feature, use session resumption.

 Example 26: Basic Refactoring - Extract Variable